MoritzR/fints2ledger/README.md

 - [Contributing](#contributing)

 ## Install
-You can skip the next step if you used [Nix](https://nixos.org/) to install fints2ledger.
+You can skip the next step if you are using [Nix](https://nixos.org/) to install fints2ledger.

 Make sure you have Python installed at version 3.6 or higher.
 Install the Python dependencies using:
 ```